tharunbabu2003/MLInC/README.md

 # ML In C: Neural Networks from Scratch in C

 A simple implementation of neural network concepts built entirely from scratch in C, without relying on external machine learning libraries.
-This project includes both a linear regression/perceptron example and a small neural network implementation of the AND logic gate.

 ## Features

+- Perceptron Regression: Fits a linear model `y = wx + b` using finite-difference gradient descent.
+- AND Gate Neural Network: Trains a single-neuron model with sigmoid activation for the AND logic function.
-- AND Gate Neural Network: Demonstrates a small neural network that learns the AND logic function.
+- XOR Gate Neural Network: Trains a small 2-layer neural network that can learn the XOR function using finite-difference gradients.
-- Linear Regression Model: Implements a basic perceptron-like model for linear regression (y = wx + b).
-- Mean Squared Error Loss: Calculates loss using MSE for regression tasks.
+- Mean Squared Error Loss: Uses MSE to measure prediction error for both regression and classification examples.
-- Numerical Gradient Descent: Uses finite differences to approximate gradients (no automatic differentiation).
+- Numerical Gradient Descent: Approximates gradients with finite differences rather than automatic differentiation.
-- Training Loop: Iterative optimization with configurable learning rate, step size, and epochs.
+- Matrix Utilities: Includes `nn.h` to train Multi-layer perceptrons (MLP)

 ## Prerequisites